ShingiraiBhengesa/ShingiraiBhengesa/README.md

 ## Hi there 👋

 I am an experienced software developer focused on crafting great web experiences.
 Im skilled in developing, designing, and conceptualizing interactive websites and great web applications.
-Im also experienced in maintaining websites and web applications, including content updates, account administration, debugging, feature enhancements and documentations, testing, and regular upgrades to ensure web security and system usability
+Im also experienced in maintaining websites and web applications, including content updates, account administration, debugging, feature enhancements and documentations, testing, and regular upgrades to ensure web security and system usability.

 ## Tools and Technologies 🧩💻